Gunnar50/receipe-app/README.md

 ## TODO

 - frontend:

-  - login user when signing up
-  - add logout feature
+  - add like and save recipes

 - turn into a docker container
 - redo installation and setup to include docker in README.md